kosmonautdnb/WatcomGL/README.md

 By far the biggest performance limiting factor seems to be memory bandwidth with cache.
 You'll need a fast machine to run this.

-If you have a fast machine like a newer Intel/AMD you got branchprediction, fast fpu (doubles/floats) and first level cache which all speeds up the main renderloop.
+If you have a fast machine like a newer Intel/AMD you got branchprediction, fast fpu (doubles/floats) and first level cache speeding up the main renderloop.

 You can use this library as a general-purpose C software rasterizer; it's not limited to DOS.